-The records generally contain:
+The records for each individual generally contain:

-The Anglican (or Church of England) Diocese of Sydney developed and supported a number of committees that ran children's homes and programmes in the Sydney metropolitan area from the late nineteenth century until the present.
+The Anglican (or Church of England) Diocese of Sydney developed and supported a number of committees that ran children's homes and programmes in the Sydney metropolitan area from the late nineteenth century until the 2010s.

-When Homes and services operated by these committees and organisations closed, the records were sent to Anglicare Child Youth and Family Services (formerly Care Force), as were adoption records.
+When Homes and services operated by these committees and organisations closed, the records were sent to Anglicare Child Youth and Family Services (formerly Care Force).
 Anglicare Child Youth and Family Services became Anglicare Out-of-Home Care Services in 2008.

 In 2013 Anglicare Out-of-Home Care Services received a Commonwealth Government grant to create an alphabetical index in a database of all children in residential care between the 1930s and 1980s.

-Created: 8 November 2013, Last modified: 14 August 2017
+Created: 8 November 2013, Last modified: 1 July 2021